explainers-by-googlers/cross-origin-storage/README.md

 #### JavaScript import attribute integration

-[Import attributes](https://github.com/tc39/proposal-import-attributes) provide a way to reach COS from module imports and dynamic `import()`, without going through `navigator.crossOriginStorage` directly.
+[Import attributes](https://github.com/tc39/proposal-import-attributes) provide a way to reach COS from module imports and dynamic `import()`, without going through `navigator.crossOriginStorage` directly, proposed to the WHATWG in [whatwg/html#12771](https://github.com/whatwg/html/issues/12771).
 As with the HTML and CSS forms, `integrity` identifies the file in COS, and `crossOriginStorage` specifies which origins may retrieve it.

 > [!NOTE]
 > The `with { … }` syntax is defined by TC39, but `crossOriginStorage` is a **host-defined attribute key** — like `integrity`, it requires no TC39 involvement and will be defined in the HTML Standard.